rbergmair/recruitment_challenge/so1rb_doc/EXPLORATION.md

 - There is another document (`SOLUTION`) which describes my solution to the SO1 algorithm challenge.
-The present document (`EXPLORATION`) describes the thought process that got me to that solution.
+The present document (`EXPLORATION`) is a braindump relating to the thought process that got me to that solution.
 This is the part that usually people aren't interested in.
   So if you're not, stop reading this, and refer to the other document.
 - The code that goes with this thought process is under `so1rb_explore`.
 - I've decided to do this in the form of a slide show, so I can walk you through it, one idea at a time, using a flat structure, and associating images with individual ideas.
-- If I were actually called upon to do a presentation, this is not how I would normally structure a slide show.  -- Way too much text etc.
+If I were actually called upon to do a presentation, this is not how I would normally structure a slide show.
+  Way too much text etc.
+- I should stress that the absence of structure in this document is not a result of the fact that I'm incapable of coming up with descriptive section titles and structuring them in hierarchical form etc.
+  Rather the absence of structure is supposed to centre-stage cognitive process over logical structure.
+(Think "brainstorming", where no criticism is allowed, or "stream of consciousness technique" in creative writing, where you do a first draft without allowing for any kind of editing, so as not to get distracted too early).

 # 1: I Separated Out Some Development Data